LLFourn/p6-CompUnit-Util/README.md

 **this routine can only be called at `BEGIN` time**

-## Symbol Manipulation Utilities

-These manipulate symbols at compile time.
-They are most useful inside `&EXPORT` and in traits.

 ## Symbol setting

 The following routines manipulate the symbols of the compunit being